gvsa123/blogspot_scraper/README.md

 # blogspot_scraper
 A blog scraper for the Blogspot platform.

+## Purpose

-This is part of a project proposal for a research methodology class in Sociology.
+Project proposal for research in Sociology using Natural Language Processing.

-In summary, the propsed study was to use text mining techniques (i.e. BeautifulSoup) as data gathering methods to study blogs under the Blogspot platform.
-The gathered data can later be processed using Natural Language Processing Toolkits (NLTK), or to be content analyzed using traditioal social science methods.
+To demonstrate the use of data mining methods in computer science to study blogs under the Blogspot platform.
+The gathered data can later be processed using Natural Language Processing Toolkits (e.g. NLTK), or to be content analyzed using traditioal social science methods.